-We have examined River to Sea Transportation Planning Organization's (the "R2CTPO") compliance with the requirements of Section 218.415, Florida Statutes, Local Government Investment Policies, during the year ended June 30, 2018.
-Management is responsible for R2CTPO's compliance with those requirements.
-Our responsibility is to express an opinion on R2CTPO's compliance based on our examination.
+We have examined River to Sea Transportation Planning Organization's (the "R2CTPO") compliance with the requirements of Section 218.415, Florida Statutes, Local Government Investment Policies, during the period July 1, 2019 to June 30, 2020.
+Management of the R2CTPO is responsible for the R2CTPO's compliance with the specific requirements.
+Our responsibility is to express an opinion on R2CTPO's compliance with the specified requirements based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the R2CTPO's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
-Our examination does not provide a legal determination on the R2CTPS's compliance with specified requirements.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the R2CTPO complied, in all material respects, with the specified requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether the R2CTPO complied with the specified requirements.
+The nature, timing and extent of the procedures selected depend on our judgement, including an assessment of the risks of material noncompliance, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion

+Our examination does not provide a legal determination on the R2CTPO's compliance with specified requirements.

-In our opinion, the R2CTPO complied, in all material respects, with the aforementioned requirements for the year ended June 30, 2018.
+In our opinion, River to Sea Transportation Planning Organization, complied, in all material respects, with the aforementioned requirements during the period July 1, 2019 to June 30, 2020.